hackdavid/Tokenizer/README.md

 In this repo i am going talk about first 3 tokenizer i.e character,BPE, word because sentence level tokenizer is not used mostly.

+# 1. Character level tokenizer
+In this section i am going to implement a simple tokenizer which is character level tokenizer and i will write custome code for this implement and also train our tokenizer using custome code , huggingface and sentenicepiece . so lets start and also you can go through the notebook attached to this repo